Illini Women's Gym pictures from the Pink Meet vs. Iowa on Jan. 31 inside Huff Hall.

-Santos's impact on floor was on full display in 2013.
-On Senior Day on March 10, the Illini posted a season high 49.425, which was the fourth highest team score in school history on the event.
+In 2013, Santos assisted on both vault and floor, and her impact became quite evident on Senior Day.
+On March 10, the Illini posted a season high 49.425 on floor, which was the fourth highest team score in school history on the event.
 Illinois finished with a national rank of 13 on floor with a RQS of 49.235.
 In addition, the Orange and Blue walked away with nine individual floor titles in 2013.
 Also Amber See ranked 20th on floor while Alina Weinstein ranked fourth in the country.
 Weinstein ended the year as a First-Team All-American on floor as she qualified for the floor finals at the NCAA Championships.
 Finally, Santos' coaching on vault could not be overlooked, as Weinstein recorded the first perfect 10.0 on vault in Illini history.

 In her first year at Iowa State Santos' beam squad was ranked as high as No. 8 nationally and Ashley Kent was the ninth-ranked beam worker in the country for a period of time.
 Kent went on to place sixth and seventh at the Big 12 Championship and NCAA West Regional, respectively.
 Santos' first season also saw the Cyclones earn their highest team score (196.225) and team national ranking (No. 13) since 2007.